julienba/keystone/doc/source/gettingstarted.rst

 Creating your first global admin
 ---------------------------------
-Change driectory to your install path
+Change directory to your install path